 The well established nature of corporate AI

 Although AI has only recently entered the lime light, corporations, government and military have been using it for decades.
-Corporate AI is already rolling forward in a specific direction with a lot of established momentum.
+Corporate AI is already rolling forward in a specific direction with a lot of established momentum, such as the exponential spread and tightening of surveillance capitalism.

 For example if we consider the AIs within and behind the corporate social media platforms, there's the Cambridge Analytica scandal, there's when Facebook's image outage revealed how the company's AI tags your photos, how your fear and outrage are sold for profit, the Twitter files, Amazon's creepy plans for Alexa and the list goes on and on.